 - Non-maleficence: Determine what counts as harms to avoid.

-These principals can help healthcare professionals identify ethical dilemmas and find solutions by having conversations with patients about their needs and desires.
+These principles can help healthcare professionals identify ethical dilemmas and find solutions by having conversations with patients about their needs and desires.

 What Are Some Examples of Ethical Issues in Healthcare?